Quick Start for Developers

 For this example, we would just add an additional blank line after line 77 and try the commit again to make sure we’ve resolved the issue.

-You may also find it useful to use an IDE with a PEP8 style checker built in, such as PyCharm.
-See this tutorial for some tips on checking code style in PyCharm.
+You may also find it useful to use an IDE with a PEP8 style checker built in, such as VS Code.
+See Formatting Python in VS Code for some tips on checking code style in VS Code.

 Once you open a pull request for your feature, there is an additional PEP8 style check at this stage (again using pre-commit).